 Rozzie Bound is currently exploring the possibility of incorporating as a multi-stakeholder worker- and consumer-owned cooperative.
 We will be guided in this work by Stacey Cordeiro, director of the Boston Center for Community Ownership through the City of Boston’s Onsite Technical Assistance Program.
-The Committee will be meeting monthly beginning in December 2020.
+The Committee began meeting monthly beginning in December 2020 and recently formed several Working Groups

 We are almost done forming our Co-operative Steering Committee. which already includes a stellar group of folks with a diversity of skills and talents.